How to go on exchange

 Most countries in Europe are part of the Erasmus+ Programme.
 The Erasmus+ Grant is approximately €330 or €385 per calendar month depending on destination.
 The total amount is based on precise mobility dates.
 Some countries offer some other/additional form of financial assistance, e.g. France – students can apply for CAF (Caisses d’Allocations Familiales) to help with accommodation costs.

-*Additional funding may be available for upper-level SUSI grantees as well as HEAR students.
+*Additional funding may be available for SUSI grantees and HEAR students.
 Students who have been selected for an exchange destination within Europe, will automatically receive more details about applying for the grant.
 This information will be sent approximately three months before departure.

 Outside of Europe: